AS 90854 Reading Record Sheet – Draft Ideas 2018 ‘Highly Recommended’

 Date Finished: 13th April

-What theme/s are addressed in the text?
-How is the theme explored in this text?
-Use specific examples/quotes: The main theme is that words are the most powerful way to how people connect with one another.
-The movie clearly establishes that words are the main source of ideas and power.
-At the beginning of the movie Leisel doesn’t know how to read and is made fun of in school.
-As the film goes on she gets taught how to read by Hans, and this improves their bond because they can both relate to something.
+The main theme is that words are the most powerful way to how people connect with one another.
+The novel clearly establishes that words are the main source of ideas and power.
+At the beginning, Leisel doesn’t know how to read and is made fun of in school.
+As the novel goes on she gets taught how to read by Hans, and this improves their bond because they can both relate to something.
 As her thirst for reading more books and improving her vocabulary grows she begins to steal books.
 Max asks her: “if your eyes could speak, what would they say?” this is a great example of how powerful words can be, by Max saying this Liesel learns how to make the words hers and give an accurate description.
 Max also writes a story for Liesel in which he writes that words are the most powerful thing and are the key to life as that’s the main difference between us and a tree he compares.
 He also goes on to say that Hitler used words to persuade people and gain his power, not guns nor money.
 A very significant quote is “ Words started not to mean just something, but everything.”
 This defines just how powerful and diverse words can be.
-At the beginning of the film, words were just there to fill in the silence, the blanks, they were something as well as meaning nothing, but towards the end when she develops her knowledge for words, she understands that they can mean everything and anything.
+At the beginning of the text, words were just there to fill in the silence, the blanks, they were something as well as meaning nothing, but towards the end when she develops her knowledge for words, she understands that they can mean everything and anything.
 She also discovers how powerful they can be and can mean nothing to someone but everything to someone else.

 This text connects with my viewpoints because I believe that words can be very powerful and more harmful than weapons.
 Words affect us mentally, we remember how words make us feel and we often don’t forget what people say about us.
 This book definitely signifies that words are important through the idea of books.